Viking (cruise line): River cruises

-Viking River Cruises offers cruising along the rivers of Europe, Russia, China, Southeast Asia and Egypt, with plans to expand into the United States of America along the Mississippi River in 2022.
-Viking's European ships have an average capacity of 190 passengers; its Russian ships' capacity averages just over 200 and its China ship carries up to 256.
-As of 2019, Viking River Cruises operated a fleet of 76 owned and charted vessels.
+Viking River Cruises offers cruising along the rivers of Europe, Russia, Southeast Asia and Egypt, with plans to expand into the United States of America along the Mississippi River in 2022.
+Viking's European ships have an average capacity of 190 passengers; its Russian ships' capacity averages just over 200.
+As of December 31, 2025, Viking reported a fleet of 103 vessels across its river, ocean and expedition operations.